wofsauge/IsaacDocs/docs/EntityPlayer.md

 Returns the main player of pair characters or the main form of characters with multiple forms.

-???- note "Note"
-	* When called on Jacob or Esau, returns Jacob
+- When called on Jacob or Esau, returns Jacob.
-	* When called on Tainted Forgotten or Tainted Forgotten's Soul, returns Tainted Forgotten
+- When called on Tainted Forgotten or Tainted Forgotten's Soul, returns Tainted Forgotten.
-	* When called on Tainted Lazarus or Flip Lazarus, it will return Tainted Lazarus, if the player has the Birthright item.
-Otherwise it returns that character.
+- When called on Tainted Lazarus or Dead Tainted Lazarus, returns themself.
+If the player has Birthright, then it will return Tainted Lazarus.
-	* When called on any other character, returns that character
+- When called on any other character, returns that character.

 ___
 ### Get·Max·Hearts () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }